haardikdharma10/kubearmor-adapter/README.md

 ```
 **Note:** In this example, namespace-name is `multiubuntu` and you can get the pod name by running `kubectl get pods -n multiubuntu`.
 An example pod-name is `ubuntu-1-deployment-5d6b975744-rrkhh`.

-Once this command is executed, you'll get the output as below in the termninal window where `main.go` is running:
+Once this command is executed, you'll get the output as below in the terminal window where `main.go` is running:

 ![image](/assets/create-output.png)